Kiran760043/Kiran760043/README.md

 My background includes Digital Design, RTL design, FPGA prototyping, Circuit design, and I have worked as a graduate teaching assistant while pursuing a Master’s Degree in Electrical Engineering.

-As a teaching assistant I Instructed students in modeling digital systems using VHSIC hardware descriptive language.
+As a teaching assistant I Instructed students in modeling digital systems using hardware descriptive language.
 Implemented and tested the designs on FPGAs.
-Evaluated the student's performance based on quizzes and graded them accordingly for Digital Integrated Circuit Design Lab (EE 4620L/EE 6620L).
+Evaluated the student's performance based on quizzes and graded them accordingly for Digital Integrated Circuit Design Lab.

 My research focus is on wideband digital receivers for radar applications.